aquilesC/aquiles.me/content/Columbus could have used a wrong estimate of earth's diameter.md

 ## At constant latitude
 At constant latitude, the distance Madrid/Beijing is 16000km through the ocean, and 9000km through land.
 Assuming the scaling factor of $$180/250$$ for the earth circumference, and keeping the land-distance fixed at 9000km, one gets a total circumference at constant latitude of $$25000km*180/250 = 18000km$$.
 This means that the distance from Madrid to Beijing would have been 9000km through the ocean, which happens to be, by change, the distance from Madrid to Mexico.

-#TODO: check how accurate was the measurement of the distance Europe/China in the XV century.
+- check how accurate was the measurement of the distance Europe/China in the XV century. #TODO

 Tags: #measurement-earth-size